San Diego Independent Medical Examinations Lawyer

 The doctor may write on the report that your injuries or illness are not as severe as previously recorded, leaving a paper trail or incorrect evidence.
 It is important to get your hands on a copy of the IME right away and contradict any false findings with a follow-up from your own PCP.
 This bad faith act or insurance fraud procedure can cause a lot of damage in the wrong hands and lead to a long battle against insurance companies.
 It is always best to have your own PCP look at the report to confirm or deny the findings.

 If you suspect that your IME is incorrect and that the insurance company will use it against you in your claim, it is time to call in the professionals.
-A lawyer in the local San Diego area can help to weed through the paperwork and to determine the true result of an insurance claim.
+A bad faith lawyer in the San Diego area can help to weed through the paperwork and to determine the true result of an insurance claim.
 Don’t waste precious time and resources trying to figure it all out on your own.